Nike vs New Balance Sizing

 If you're a little worried about the width of Nike trainers, then we'd suggest opting for a pair of Air Force 1s, or some of the best Jordan 1 Lows or Mids, as they both typically feature slightly wider toe boxes than runners.

 You may also find some of New Balance's runners to be slightly narrower due to their more feet-hugging, knitted designs.
-However, New Balance states that it offers the largest selection of shoe widths, ranging from 2A X-Narrow to 6E XX-Wide, with the aim being to have a pair of sneakers to suit every foot type available.
+However, as touched on earlier, New Balance states that it offers the largest selection of shoe widths, ranging from 2A X-Narrow to 6E XX-Wide, with the aim being to have a pair of sneakers to suit every foot type available.

-Therefore, it would seem both Nike and New Balance have shoes that run narrower than others.
+Therefore, it seems that both Nike and New Balance have shoes that run narrower than others.
 If you're a little uncertain about which size to get though, we'd recommend trying on both Nike and New Balance shoes in a physical store to double-check you've found the right fit.

 This Article's Topics